QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

     1.3  Tests of search results for specific Date and Amount are rather better beeing Automated

     1.4  Testing the CZK-EUR conversion for one entry of the search results.
-The converion rate on that day matters.
+The conversion rate on that day matters.

     1.5  Important to check not only when "Card Owner" (Jiří Spokojený) pays, but when "Liftago" is the sender.
 This can happen, when "Liftago" sends money for the "Account Owner"